-The FACE to FACE Program is a 5 day per week/ 6 hour per day program that provides intensive mental health and/or substance abuse services to patients with serious mental health issues.
+The FACE to FACE Program is a 5 day per week/ 6 hour per day program that provides intensive mental health services to patients with serious mental health issues.
 The average length of stay (7-10 days) depends on the patient’s particular issues and circumstances.
 The program includes psychiatric, group, individual and family therapies to provide structured, yet individualized treatment that helps children, adolescents, adults and parents effectively deal with the mental health issues that have brought them into treatment.
 Each day, lunch and a snack are included in the cost of FACE to FACE.
 Transportation to and from FACE to FACE is available at no or low cost, depending on your insurance.

 Do you offer group therapy?